Solomon Islands: Literature

-Writers from Solomon Islands include the novelists Rexford Orotaloa and John Saunana and the poet Jully Makini.
+Writers from Solomon Islands include the novelists John Saunana and Rexford Orotaloa and the poet Jully Makini.

 Media

 Newspapers

-There is one daily newspaper, the Solomon Star, one daily online news website, Solomon Times Online (www.solomontimes.com), two weekly papers, Solomons Voice and Solomon Times, and two monthly papers, Agrikalsa Nius and the Citizen's Press.
+There is one daily newspaper, the Solomon Star; one daily online news website, Solomon Times Online; two weekly papers, Solomons Voice and Solomon Times; and two monthly papers, Agrikalsa Nius and the Citizen's Press.

 Radio

-Radio is the most influential type of media in Solomon Islands due to language differences, illiteracy, and the difficulty of receiving television signals in some parts of the country.
+Radio is the most influential type of media in the Solomon Islands due to language differences, illiteracy, and the difficulty of receiving television signals in some parts of the country.
 The Solomon Islands Broadcasting Corporation (SIBC) operates public radio services, including the national stations Radio Happy Isles 1037 on the dial and Wantok FM 96.3, and the provincial stations Radio Happy Lagoon and, formerly, Radio Temotu.
-There are two commercial FM stations, Z FM at 99.5 in Honiara but receivable over a large majority of island out from Honiara, and, PAOA FM at 97.7 in Honiara (also broadcasting on 107.5 in Auki), and, one community FM radio station, Gold Ridge FM on 88.7.
+There are two commercial FM stations: Z FM at 99.5 in Honiara (but also receivable over a large majority of island out from Honiara) and PAOA FM at 97.7 in Honiara (also broadcasting on 107.5 in Auki), and one community FM radio station, Gold Ridge FM on 88.7.

 Television

-No television service covers the entire Solomon Islands, but some coverage is available in six main centres in four of the nine Provinces.
+No television service covers the entire Solomon Islands, but some coverage is available in six main centres in four of the nine provinces.
 Satellite TV stations can be received.
-In Honiara, there is a free-to-air HD digital TV, analogue TV, and online service called Telekom Television Limited, operated by Solomon Telekom Co.
-Ltd., which rebroadcasts a number of regional and international TV services including ABC Australia and BBC World News.
-Residents can also subscribe to SATSOL, a digital pay TV service, re-transmitting satellite television.
+In Honiara, there is a free-to-air HD digital TV, analogue TV, and an online service called Telekom Television Limited, operated by Solomon Telekom Co.
+Ltd., which rebroadcasts a number of regional and international TV services, including ABC Australia and BBC World News.
+Residents can also subscribe to SATSOL, a digital paid TV service that can retransmit satellite television.

+Others

+There were approximately 229,500 internet users in the Solomon Islands at the start of 2022.
+Before that, the 2019 census reported that 225,945 people of age 12 years and above, the majority of whom came from Honiara, owned a mobile phone.

 Music

 Traditional Melanesian music in Solomon Islands includes both group and solo vocals, slit-drum and panpipe ensembles.
 Bamboo music gained a following in the 1920s.
-In the 1950s Edwin Nanau Sitori composed the song "Walkabout long Chinatown", which has been referred to by the government as the unofficial "national song" of the Solomon Islands.
+In the 1950s, Edwin Nanau Sitori composed the song "Walkabout long Chinatown", which has been referred to by the government as the unofficial "national song" of the Solomon Islands.
 Modern Solomon Islander popular music includes various kinds of rock and reggae as well as island music.